 Hitler invariably is depicted as a ghoulish and animalistic, or a feeble, tired old creature who faces a quick and well-deserved reckoning.

 Soviet posters then expand upon the depiction of Hitler as personally evil.
 They portray Hitler as two-faced, posing as kindly and gentle when in fact he secretly is brutal and insane.
 This is an example of Soviet posters expanding upon an original theme to create a completely new theme.

 This theme of Hitler being two-faced with a deceptive appearance is extended to Germans in general, without specific reference to Hitler.
 This extension colors all Germans with the tar of Hitler himself, creating another completely new theme.
 Having portrayed Hitler as two-faced, well, so are all Germans.
 In fact, they literally are wolves in sheep's clothing - like Hitler.

 Hatred of Hitler also segues into another major theme of Soviet propaganda posters, collaboration with the Western Allies.

 Having established that the Germans are actually demonic and barbarous despite trying to appear otherwise, another strain of Soviet propaganda posters simply cuts to the chase and shows all Germans as cruel and barbarous without any complicating factors.

-The German cruelty extends to every form of barbarism.
+German cruelty extends to every form of barbarism in the posters.
 The Germans are depicted as wild, ape-like savages who must be put down.